Rojava–Islamist conflict: Afrin Canton

 On 11 September 2016 Jabhat Fateh al-Sham, the renamed al-Nusra Front, fired over 20 mortar shells at the town of Jindires in the southwestern Afrin Canton, destroying several residential buildings and causing a number of casualties, mostly women and children.

 Raqqa offensive

 Turkish intervention (2015-present)

 During the summer of 2015, Turkey began bombing YPG and PKK positions in Syria and Iraq.

 On 13 February 2016, Turkey began shelling the Kurdish-held areas in northern Syria.

 2017

+The Syrian Democratic Forces (SDF), supported by the US, launched the Second Battle of Raqqa against the Islamic State on 6 June 2017 and declared victory in the city on 17 October 2017.
+Bombardment by the US-led coalition led to the destruction of most of the city, including civilian infrastructure.
+Some 270,000 people were said to have fled Raqqa.